soniaturcotte/soniaturcotte.com/writing/oak-of-honor.md

 Built by my friends at Common Knowledge, [The Smart Forest Atlas](https://atlas.smartforests.net/en/) is a living archive of digital technologies and forests.

 Another [archive of trees](https://www.gatheringgrowth.org/), this one in the US.
-Special for it’s stunning photogrpahy.
+Special for it’s stunning photography.